tavareshugo/2019-07-01-bioinformatics_for_biologists/README.md

 Reference books:

-* Peng R, [Exploratory Data Analysis with R](https://bookdown.org/rdpeng/exdata/) - an excelent introduction to exploratory data analysis, absolutely essential before diving into more advanced topics.
+* Peng R, [Exploratory Data Analysis with R](https://bookdown.org/rdpeng/exdata/) - an excelent introduction to exploratory data analysis techniques and essential before diving into more advanced topics.
 * Grolemund G & Wickham H, [R for Data Science](http://r4ds.had.co.nz/) - a good follow up from this course if you want to learn more about `tidyverse` packages.
-* Holmes S, Huber W, [Modern Statistics for Modern Biology](https://www.huber.embl.de/msmb/) - covers many aspects of data analysis relevant for biology from statistical modelling to image analysis
+* Holmes S, Huber W, [Modern Statistics for Modern Biology](https://www.huber.embl.de/msmb/) - covers many aspects of data analysis relevant for biology from statistical modelling to image analysis.
-* McElreath R, [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) - an introduction book about statistical modelling and inference using R (written in an accessible way to biologists)
+* McElreath R, [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) - an introduction book about statistical modelling and inference using R (written in an accessible way to biologists).
     * Also see the [lecture materials](https://github.com/rmcelreath/statrethinking_winter2019), which include access to the draft of the book's second edition.
-*  James G, Witten D, Hastie T & Tibshirani R, [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) - an introductory book about machine learning using R
+*  James G, Witten D, Hastie T & Tibshirani R, [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) - an introductory book about machine learning using R.
-    * Also see [this course material](https://lgatto.github.io/IntroMachineLearningWithR/) for a practical introduction to this topic
+    * Also see [this course material](https://lgatto.github.io/IntroMachineLearningWithR/) for a practical introduction to this topic.